yguitton/training-material/topics/statistics/tutorials/intro-to-ml-with-python/tutorial.md

 - using a test set is an important tool to report an honest estimate of models on new data
 - Cross-validation strategies can help you to detect overfitting and handle model-selection
 - Adapted metrics let you handle the specific of our goal and our data (handle imbalance for example).
-- We have only mentionned a handful of the numerous algorithms that can be used, both for [classification and for regression](https://scikit-learn.org/stable/supervised_learning.html) (NB: this link is not an exhaustive list, just what has been implemented in the sklearn library)
+- We have only mentionned a handful of the numerous algorithms that can be used, both for classification and for regression.
 contributors:
   - wandrilled
   - bebatut